Spectral Time

 In 2004, Johannes Girardoni created a study of reVIBRATION No. 01 (rV01), a project abstract for an interactive installation that has since served as the foundation for the studio’s work in the research of artificial sensing and its impact on perception and cognition.

-“reVIBRATION No. 01 is a room-size sculptural installation comprising a field of repeating cylindrical elements suspended in a grid pattern in which sensors capture the ‘light’ of this environment and its contents, including its visitors.
-Software converts the light into ‘sound,’ which is projected back in real-time, thus yielding an intangible equivalent of the 3-dimensional space.
+reVIBRATION No. 01 is a room-size sculptural installation comprising a field of repeating cylindrical elements suspended in a grid pattern.
+Sensors capture the ‘light’ of this environment and its contents, including its visitors.
+Software converts the light into ‘sound,’ which is projected back in real-time, thus yielding an intangible equivalent of three-dimensional space.

 rVO1 is the first in a series of poly-sensory sculptural installations that explore the interface of space, form, sound, light, and experience.
 The work involves a minimum of twelve cylindrical structures vertically suspended in a grid pattern.
 These forms are softened by rounded contours and are made of beeswax mixed with yellow pigment.
 The room will be under continuous surveillance with a system of sensors that capture the ‘light waves’ of the room.
 These recorded light waves are translated in real-time into ‘sound waves’ and fed back into the space.